coliform/doorlock/README.md

 ### InterStellar

 The app that runs on users phones.
 It is used to register new users, add faces, remote control, and watch a live stream from the door on the camera.

-## Would this compile?

-No. The purpose of this repo is merely to showcase something that I had done.